-O'Brien Fellows spend nine months reporting and writing the stories they care most deeply about — journalism with the potential to drive action and improve lives.
+O'Brien Fellows spend nine months reporting stories with the power to compel change.

 A Unique Journalism Fellowship

-• Report and produce an in-depth public service journalism project of local, national or international interest.
+Report and produce an in-depth public service journalism project on a regional, national or international topic.

-• Work from the new O’Brien suite at Marquette University’s Diederich College of Communication near the heart of downtown Milwaukee and the Lake Michigan shore.
+Fellows traditionally are in residence, but we are now taking remote or partial remote applications along with full-residency arrangements.
+The O’Brien newsroom is housed at Marquette University’s Diederich College of Communication near downtown Milwaukee and the Lake Michigan shore.

-• Help to identify a journalism student for a university-funded summer internship at your organization after the fellowship.
+Help identify a journalism student for a university-funded summer internship at your news organization or other publisher.